sun-runners/ngEnter/README.md

 ngEnter
 =======

-Trigger an expression when the enter key is pressed.
+ngEnter is an angularjs library that triggers an expression when the enter key is pressed.

 <br/>